 Altadena, CA 91001

-Only street parking is available and can be sparse, so depending on how far away you park from the gate, it could be a slightly longer hike.
+At the Mt Wilson/Pinecrest Gate, only street parking is available and can be sparse, so depending on how far away you park from the gate, it could be a slightly longer hike.

-Hiking the Eaton Canyon Falls Trail
+Video of us Hiking the Eaton Canyon falls Trail

 Looking for more nearby waterfall hikes?
 Take a look at this list of the top family-friendly waterfall trails in L.A.